| Using Movies to Transform

 it brings in us can be a call to conversion, to grow up.
 Our

 struggle with grief can be the springboard for a healing transformation.
+We usually think about hope as being grounded

 in the future.
 This is what I call "wishful" hope.
 But there